-The scale of the Tideway project, and its place at the heart of one of the world’s greatest cities, means we have an historic opportunity to leave a lasting legacy for London.
-The primary purpose of the Thames Tideway Tunnel is to reduce sewage overflows into the River Thames and improve its water quality.
+The scale of the Tideway project, and its place at the heart of one of the world’s greatest cities, means we have an historic opportunity to leave a positive, lasting legacy for London.

 Keeping everyone working on the project safe, healthy and happy is a fundamental philosophy at Tideway – we do things safely, or not at all.

 Achieving this aim requires a new health, safety and wellbeing strategy (which we call Right Way) that commits us to significantly higher standards for the things we do – from personal protective equipment and site layout to how we engage with our workforce.

 Our immersive, multimedia, health and safety project induction in which every member of the workforce is required to participate is known as EPIC and has to date won numerous industry awards and continues to receive outstanding feedback.

 Those working on the river will also benefit from our work; in partnership with the Port of London Authority, Transport for London and the Company of Watermen and Lightermen, Tideway has established the Thames Skills Academy (TSA).
 This will set new standards for health and safety training for those working on the river.